nkitanov/iaq_board/README.md

 ![](images/pcb.png)
 ![](images/pcb.jpg)

 The PCB (printed circuit board) is very simple and compact.
-It's 70x43mm (phost above are showing it larger than the actual size) It just connects the few sensors, microcontroller and displays.
+It's 70x43mm (photos above are showing it larger than the actual size).
+It just connects a few sensors, microcontroller and displays.
 I wanted to integrate it in as much smaller footprint as possible, so the whole device is like a cigarette box.
-Of course it could be integrated even more by soldering all individual components on the PCB but then it's not really a hobby project anymore and much more difficult to build it.
+Most of the parts are surface mounted which makes the soldering, just a bit more complicated, but still not a big deal.
+And of course it could be integrated even more by soldering all individual components on the PCB but then it's not really a hobby project anymore and much more difficult to build it.
 It's designed on [KiCad](https://kicad-pcb.org/) and in the kicad folder you can find full KiCad project, PCB gerber files, etc.
 ## 2. Holder case
 ![](images/stand.gif)

 For any device the box is important.
 However my idea was to expose the PCB and electronics as much as possible in order to simplify it.
 I like the "raw" view of electronics and in this form I find it beautiful.

-Taking into account this I designed a simple holder case for "sliding" the PCB in it and holding the particle sensor.
+Taking into account this, I designed a simple holder case for "sliding" the PCB in it and holding the particle sensor.
 The case can stay at about 45 degrees angle.
-It is designed on Fusion 360 and [you can find it here](https://a360.co/2STg8GN).
-Here are the STEP file model for 3D print.
+It is designed on Fusion 360 and the [details are here](case_model).
 The holder case is not perfect, I was thinking to redesign it but no time for this.
 I am sure someone can do it better. :) Or design a complete box to cover the electronics fully, for me it is better in this minimalistic style.
 ## 3. Microcontroller Board
 ![](images/esp32.jpg)

 Initially I developed the board with using the most popular WiFi enabled MCU [ESP8266](https://en.wikipedia.org/wiki/ESP8266) mounted on the cheap and small [Wemos D1 Mini board](https://docs.wemos.cc/en/latest/d1/d1_mini.html).
 However this MCU have some limitations described in the tech details, so I changed it with the same size board compatible with Wemos D1 Mini, but running the newer much more powerful MCU of the same company - [ESP32](https://en.wikipedia.org/wiki/ESP32).
-In that way the device is quite stable, can run http server and since the board is having the same layout, on top of the D1 Mini ESP32 board you can connect extra display very easy.
+In that way the device is quite stable, can run http server and since the board is having the same layout, on top of the D1 Mini ESP32 board you can connect extra display designed for esp8266 very easy.
 PCB is compatible with both D1 Mini ESP8266 or ESP32, even the labels are the same like on the older D1 board.
-However **I do not recommend to use D1 mini with ESP8266**.
+However **I do not recommend to use D1 mini with ESP8266!**.
 Also if I have to build next version of the PCB (I still have some 25 pcs), I will change the pins of one of the UART sensors.

 These small size MCU board are pretty nice, they are tiny, have USB connector, onboard power supply and USB converter for programming or serial output.
 And you are powering the whole device just with a mini USB cable.
 ## 4. Dust Sensor